-The following section (3.1) is a slightly adapted version (for a Cornwall IFCA context) of the summary findings presented in the Project Inshore Stage II report.
+The following section (3.1) is a slightly adapted version (for an IoS IFCA context) of the summary findings presented in the Project Inshore Stage II report.
 This seeks to summarise the main messages and conclusions of the pre-assessment scoring exercise.

 A significant issue for English Inshore fisheries is the lack of accurate fisheries information - both of effort and landings.
 There is no centralised data management for inshore fisheries, accessible to all relevant agencies, which ultimately undermines overall management.
+This should improve from 2014 onwards with the projected automated Monthly Data Collection by DEFRA4.